06 September 2022

 So, you’ve decided to take up the challenge of writing an original piece.
 You may be doing it for fun, for a job, or maybe for a competition.
 Whatever the reason is, we want to help you out.
 Here are some easy-to-follow tips to make the journey easier.

 1. Making choices

 First, think about the level of difficulty.
 Would you feel more comfortable choosing a simple piece, or do you wish to challenge yourself with something more advanced?
 We suggest going with the former, or at least something that intermediate-level pianists can play (remember, us mere judges have to be able to play your piece with some ease!).

 Then think about the style: you might want to go for a jazzy feel, such as ragtime, jazz or tango.
 If you’re in a more classical mood, then try a waltz, prelude or Sarabande.
 If you prefer a descriptive or atmospheric approach, then inspiration can come from a scene or picture, a story or event, or simply from a favourite composer whose music you like to perform.

 Try all sorts of styles first before committing.
 You could try a folk tune (modal, perhaps), a contrapuntal (two-part) piece, a ballad or a more romantic style, even something more contemporary based on rhythms rather than melody.
 It’s often when you are doing a completely different activity that you become most creative!
 Think about the sonority and colour possibilities – the piano offers us so much scope to become a painter in sound.

-The judges will be looking for pieces that have a strong sense of musical character and identity.
 The composer’s ‘voice’ should be apparent and the musical ideas need to be clearly communicated.
 So above all, make it personal, meaningful and authentic.
 Express yourself.
 And remember, don’t make it too hard!